Wondering about Kubernetes vs. Docker: Comparison of Containerization Platforms?

 If you aren‘t an expert, get ready for lots of problems and Googling before you are ready to go with Kubernetes!

 Docker Swarm, on the other hand, is built to be easy to learn and use.
 As of version 1.12, Swarm is part of the Docker core, so there is no setup required.
 It uses the Docker Command Line Interface (CLI), so you can just build your containers as you need.
 You don‘t need to plan out your clusters as you do with Kubernetes.

 Ease of Use

-Here’s a table comparing all of the main features of each platform.
+Here’s a table comparing all of the main features of Kubernetes vs Docker.
 Each subtopic is very intricate, so click on the links for more detailed guides or documentation.

 API responsiveness: 99% of all API calls return in less than 1s.

 Pod startup time: 99% of pods and their containers (with pre-pulled container images) start within 5s.

 |Tested to support 1000 nodes and 30,000 containers.
 And, there was no noticeable difference between the startup time of the 1st or 30,000th node.

 |Highly Available.
 Pods are distributed across worker nodes.
 Failed nodes are automatically detected and managed to avoid downtime.

 |Highly Available.
 Multiple containers are distributed across Swarm Nodes for redundancy and high availability.
 The Swarm Manager manages resources at scale which are also replicated to ensure they are highly available.
 Tools such as Consul and ZooKeeper can help out if a Primary Swarm Manager fails.